Jackson Library Renovation

 Some people strongly prefer print.
 How can they obtain print materials post-renovation?

 UNCG's faculty, students, and staff currently have access to 388 million print items through a mixture of onsite shelving, offsite storage, and Interlibrary Loan (ILL).
-That will continue to be true after the renovation, no matter which option we choose.
-And we will continue to have approximately 1 million print items in our collection, no matter which option we choose.
+That will continue to be true after the renovation.

 Overview and Updates | Collections Data | Frequently or Recently Asked Questions | Timeline and Process